mckinseyacademy/mcka-theme/SetupNotes.md

 * Production uses pipelines ([django-pipeline][dj-pipeline]) to concatenate js and css files into larger bundles to improve page load time.
 To further reduce application server load, static files are served by nginx.

-So, to achieve prodution-like assets management in development, the following steps need to be performed:
+So, to achieve production-like assets management in development, the following steps need to be performed:

 * Enable pipelines: pipelines are governed by two settings: `PIPELINES` and `FEATURES['USE_DJANGO_PIPELINE']`.
   Both need to be set to true.
 While it's possible to set `FEATURES['USE_DJANGO_PIPELINE']` via `[cl]ms.env.json`,